Mat203/WebDev_Project_QRCODE_Final/README.md

 ## Additional Functionalities

 ## Caching Strategies Documentation

-### Introduction to Caching

-Caching is a technique employed to store copies of frequently accessed or computationally expensive data, aiming to reduce latency and improve overall system performance.
-In your code, caching is implemented using the `node-cache` library.

 ### Cache Implementation

 The cache is initiated using the `node-cache` library, creating a new instance of `NodeCache`.
 The configuration includes settings for the standard Time-To-Live (TTL) and the check period for expired items.